zLEXTRO/Multi-Purpose-Discord-Bot-Project/README.md

 - **MUCH MORE!**: a wide range of Features from moderation, to Entertainment, all the way to Artificial Intelligence.

-Imperial is more than just a bot; it's a community-driven project that grows with your support and feedback.
+Imperial is more than just a bot.
+It's a community-driven project that grows with your support and feedback.
 Stay tuned for updates as we expand Imperial's capabilities and redefine what a Discord bot can do!

 ## Contributing
 We welcome contributions from the community.
 Whether it's feature suggestions, bug reports, or code contributions, your input is valuable.